FOREVER YOURS – Out 26 December 2018

 After Carmen finds her fiance in bed with another woman, she’s devastated.
 The only thing she’s got going for her is her singing career, which thanks to her well-connected family, is on the rise.
 Then she meets devastatingly handsome but brilliant music agent, Jet Anderson, who will be managing her career at her new PR company.
 Despite their obvious attraction, Jet is lethal with women, and Carmen is determined not to fall under his spell.
 But will he fall under hers?

 “God, you weren’t exaggerating.
 This is amazing.”
-She looked around her, eyes wide, and took a deep, satisfying breath of mountain air.
+She looked around, her eyes wide, then took a deep, satisfying breath of mountain air.
 “I love it.”

 The sweaty taxi driver unloaded her suitcase and dumped it on the ground next to her.
 Floria turned to him, “Gracias Señor,” and handed him some money.
 He gave a satisfied grunt, climbed back into his cab, and sped off down the dusty lane.

-“How do you like my Spanish?”
+“What do you think of my Spanish?”

 Floria glowed with happiness.
 “Yes, I suppose it was fortunate that it was Josh’s Paloma that he was fooling around with.
 I’m only sorry it came at such expense to you.
 I wouldn’t have wished it like this, you know.”

 Carmen sniffed.
 “I know.
 It’s not your fault.
 I blame Pedro.
 He’s always had a wandering eye.
-Even when we first met I used to see him checking out other models.
+Even when we first met, I used to see him checking out other models.
 It was bound to happen one day.
 Occupational hazard.”

 “Yes, photographing beautiful women all day can’t be easy,” said Floria, not without a touch of sarcasm.

 “At least you and Josh are happy now?”
 Carmen steered the conversation away from herself.
-She didn’t want to pick over the bones of her relationship, not even with her sister.
+She didn’t want to pick over the bones of her doomed relationship, not even with her sister.
 She wasn’t ready to talk about it.
 It was still too raw.

 “Yes, he’s wonderful.
 He said he fancied me from the first moment we met, but he couldn’t see a way out of his relationship with Paloma.
 He’s very loyal, you know.
 So she did him a favour by… moving on.”

 “I’m glad.”
 Carmen smiled sadly.
-Somehow Floria’s incandescent happiness made her sorrow seem much more acute.
+Somehow, Floria’s incandescent happiness made her sorrow seem much more acute.
 “You guys are perfect together.”

 Carmen tried to muster a smile.
 “Yes, it’s chilling in the fridge.
 I’ll just go and get it.”

-Floria took it from her when she returned and popped the cork, which flew out across the field in front of them.
-Foam sizzled out of the spout, but Floria grabbed a glass and expertly directed the champagne into it.
+Floria took the bottle from her when she returned and popped the cork, which flew out across the field in front of them.
+Foam sizzled out of the spout, but Floria grabbed a flute and expertly directed the champagne into it.

-They clinked glasses.
 “I couldn’t have done it without you,” Carmen admitted.

 Carmen shook her head.
 “It’s so overwhelming.
 I don’t think I’ve processed it yet.”

-No, she mustn’t think like that, she couldn’t let her insecurities get the better of her was a bad idea.
-She needed to suppress them, ignore the voices in her head that told her she wasn’t good enough, she needed to have faith in herself.
+No, she mustn’t think like that, she couldn’t let her insecurities get the better of her.
+She needed to suppress them, ignore the voices in her head that told her she wasn’t good enough.
+She had to have faith in herself.
 After all, singing was everything to her.
 It was her release and her salvation.
 When she was on stage belting out an aria or a finale, she felt like the world was at her fingertips and everything was dazzling and beautiful and perfect.
 She needed more dazzling and beautiful and perfect in her life.

 Carmen didn’t.
 The last thing she needed was another womanising asshole making moves on her.
 Suddenly, the glimmer that had been forming on her new venture began to dim.
 As if sensing this, Floria said quickly, “But he’s extremely good at his job.
 His singers are well looked after, and he gets all the best gigs.
-You’ll be in good hands.”
+You’ll be in excellent hands.”